 Poll: Do I bother cross-posting all my stuff here?
 I mean, I usually just upload to DA and never come on here...
 Vote Now!

-Hi, I'm Ace Trainer Alicia, and I'm a twenty-two-year-old fantasy enthusiast.
+Hi, I'm Ace Trainer Alicia, and I'm a twenty-three-year-old fantasy enthusiast.
 I've loved books all my life, and I love games, cartoons, and to a lesser extent comics too.